fredericaltorres/Azure-VM-for-docker-and-visual-studio/README.md

     # Download dotnet and query for info
     docker run --rm -it microsoft/dotnet:2-runtime dotnet --info docker inspect container-name

+    # How to get informaton about a docker image, used tool manifest-tool from weshigbee running in a container
+    docker run --rm weshigbee/manifest-tool inspect microsoft/dotnet:2-runtime
 ```

 ## Visual Studio and Git